Athula-cloud/portfolio/README.md

 The figure below shows the newly created, cleaner data that we will now use now going forward:

+<h1>Exploratory Data Analysis</h1>
+<h3>Project Description:</h3> Exploratory Data Analysis (EDA) on Titanic Dataset
+<h3>Project Title:</h3> Surviving the Titanic: An Exploratory Data Analysis
+<h3>Objective:</h3> The primary objective of this project is to analyze the City of Vancouver's 2023-2026 Capital Plan and 2023 Capital Budget datasets to uncover patterns and trends in budget allocation.
+By examining various budget categories, such as infrastructure, parks, and transportation, we aim to understand the city's financial priorities and provide actionable insights to improve decision-making and urban planning.
+<h3>Dataset:</h3> The dataset consists of budgetary data from the City of Vancouver, including details such as:
+Capital Category: Key areas of budget allocation (e.g., housing, transportation, parks).
+Project Description: Details about funded projects.
+Estimated Cost: Total cost associated with each project.
+Funding Source: Sources contributing to the budget (e.g., reserves, external funding).
+Allocation Year: Year-by-year budget allocation across categories.
+<h3>Methodology:</h3>
+1-	Data Collection and Preparation:
+•	Load the budget data into Amazon S3 for centralized storage.
+•	Use AWS DataBrew for data profiling and initial cleaning, such as handling missing values and renaming columns for consistency.
+2-	Descriptive Statistics:
+o	Generate summary statistics for budget categories to identify key trends (e.g., top-funded areas). o	Calculate total and average funding across years for each capital category.
+3-	Data Visualization:
+o	Create visualizations to illustrate key insights:
+	Histograms and Boxplots: Analyze the distribution of continuous variables like Age and Fare.
+	Bar Charts: Showcase survival rates across different categories (e.g., Sex, Pclass).
+	Heatmaps: Visualize correlations between numerical variables.
+4-	Survival Analysis:
+o	Compare survival rates:
+	Create visualizations to highlight budget trends and priorities:
+	Bar Charts: Show budget allocations by category and year.
+	Pie Charts: Illustrate proportions of funding sources.
+	Heatmaps: Highlight correlations between categories and funding levels.
+5-	Insights and Findings:
+o	Identify major areas of spending and how they align with the city's priorities (e.g., housing and community infrastructure). o	Examine changes in allocation over the years to assess evolving priorities.
+6-	Conclusion:
+o	Provide recommendations for optimizing budget allocations to address emerging urban challenges, such as population growth and sustainability.
+<h3>Tools and Technologies:</h3>
+•	AWS S3: Centralized data storage for raw and cleaned datasets.
+•	AWS DataBrew: Data profiling and cleaning.
+•	Python (Pandas, Matplotlib, Seaborn): Descriptive statistics and data visualization.
+•	Tableau: Advanced dashboards and visualization for stakeholders.
+<h3>Deliverables:</h3>
+•	A detailed report summarizing budget trends and insights.
+•	Dashboards and visualizations to present key findings clearly.
+•	Recommendations for the city’s future budgeting strategies.
+•	A detailed report summarizing the project’s methodology, findings, and recommendations.
+•	Dashboards for visualizing key metrics, such as budget distribution by category and region, funding trends, and allocation variances.
 <h3>Step 4: Data Cataloging</h3>
 First, we do data pipeline design, then we do data cataloging.
 Pipeline Design